LEED Platinum V4 Wall Design: Building Science

-The wall we designed for this house is best categorized as a 'REMOTE' wall, a high performance building envelope developed by the Cold Climate Housing Research Centre in Alaska.
+The wall we designed for the Edelweiss house, Canada's first LEED Platinum V4 Home is best categorized as a 'REMOTE' wall, a high performance building envelope developed by the Cold Climate Housing Research Centre in Alaska.
 REMOTE stands for 'Residential Exterior Membrane Outside-insulation TEchnique'.

 Remote walls are framed the way you would be used to seeing it done with 2x6s and sheathing; the difference is that vapour and air control layers are moved to the exterior of the sheathing, then additional insulation is installed outside of that.